 Macquarie Investment Management Global Limited (MIMGL) serves as the investment sub-advisor for Delaware Equity Income Fund and Delaware Growth and Income Fund.
 MIMGL is located at 50 Martin Place, Sydney, Australia.
 MIMGL is an affiliate of the Manager and a part of MIM.
 The Manager has entered into separate sub-advisory agreements with MIMGL and compensates MIMGL out of the investment advisory fees it receives from the Delaware Equity Income Fund and Delaware Growth and Income Fund.
-In addition to the services MIMGL provides to Delaware Equity Income Fund and Delaware Growth and Income Fund, and although the Manager has principal responsibility for the Manager's portion of the Funds, (i) in the case of Delaware Total Return Fund, Delaware Floating Rate II Fund, Delaware Strategic Income II Fund, the Manager may seek investment advice and recommendations from MIMGL and the Manager may also permit MIMGL to execute Fund security trades on behalf of the Manager and exercise investment discretion for securities in certain markets where the Manager believes it will be beneficial to utilize MIMGL's specialized market knowledge; (ii) in the case of Delaware Global Equity Fund, Delaware International Fund, Delaware Total Return Fund, the Manager believes it will be beneficial to utilize MIMGL's specialized market knowledge; (ii) in the case of Delaware Global Equity Fund, Delaware International Fund, Delaware Opportunity Fund, Delaware Special Situations Fund and Delaware Total Return Fund, the Manager may seek quantitative support from MIMGL and the Manager may permit MIMGL to execute Fund security trades on behalf of the Manager; and (iii) in the case of Delaware Total Return Fund, MIMGL and the Manager may permit MIMGL to execute Fund security trades on behalf of the Manager; and (iii) in the case of Delaware Total Return Fund, MIMGL and the Manager may permit MIMGL to execute Fund security trades on behalf of the Manager; and (iii) in the case of Delaware Total Return Fund, MIMGL is responsible for managing real e
+In addition to the services MIMGL provides to Delaware Equity Income Fund and Delaware Growth and Income Fund, and although the Manager has principal responsibility for the Manager's portion of the Funds, (i) in the case of Delaware Total Return Fund, Delaware Floating Rate II Fund, Delaware Fund for Income, Delaware International Opportunities Bond Fund, Delaware Investment Grade Fund, Delaware Limited Duration Bond Fund and Delaware Strategic Income II Fund, the Manager may seek investment advice and recommendations from MIMGL and the Manager may also permit MIMGL to execute Fund security trades on behalf of the Manager and exercise investment discretion for securities in certain markets where the Manager believes it will be beneficial to utilize MIMGL's specialized market knowledge; (ii) in the case of Delaware Global Equity Fund, Delaware International Fund, Delaware Opportunity Fund, Delaware Special Situations Fund and Delaware Total Return Fund, the Manager may seek quantitative support from MIMGL and the Manager may permit MIMGL to execute Fund security trades on behalf of the Manager; and (iii) in the case of Delaware Total Return Fund, MIMGL is responsible for managing real estate investment trust securities and other equity asset classes to which the portfolio managers may allocate assets from time to time.